BenQLange/Behavioral-Cloning/README.md

 a.
 Model.py containing the script to create and train the model
 b.
 Drive.py for driving the car in autonomous mode
 c.
 Model.h5 containing a trained convolution neural network
 d.
-Writeup_report.pdf summarizing the results
-e.
 Video.mp4 with a recording of vehicle autonomously driving around the track.

 Model is trained and tested using simulator provided by Udacity.